CSC207-2022F-UofT/course-project-6-2/README.md

  * [Test of Entities].
    * Customer: Called all the common attributes inherited from the user.
 (Name, age, address etc), And Its own method like (get shoppingcart(),get orderhistory()).
    * Seller: Called all the common attributes inherited from the user.
 (Name, age, address etc).
 And Its own method like (setAllOrders(), getAllOrders(),SetStoreName(), GetStoreName()etc).
-   * Driclassnk: Called every drink attribute, and methods.(Name, Price, ingredients etc)
+   * Drinks: Called every drink attribute, and methods.(Name, Price, ingredients etc)